-ATO offers four tests to determine your residency status:
+There are some exceptions to these rules.
+The ATO offers four tests to determine your residency status, which include the following:

 Get a free Australian mortgage assessment today.

 Australian resident tax rates are lower than non-resident taxpayers’ rates.
-Firstly, Australian citizens benefit from a tax-free threshold of $18,200.
-The marginal tax rate starts at $18,201, residents pay 19% until $45,000, and so on.
+Australian residents also benefit from a tax-free threshold of $18,200.
+The marginal tax rate starts at $18,201, and residents pay 19% until $45,000, and so on.

-On top of income tax, permanent residents must pay capital gains tax and the Medicare Levy.
-The Australian Taxation Office adds your capital gains to your global and Australian source income and taxes you on the net sum.
-All Australian residents must pay a 2% Medicare Levy.
-Those earning above a certain amount must pay the Medicare Levy Surcharge.
+Permanent residents must also pay capital gains tax and the Medicare Levy on top of their income tax.
+The ATO adds your capital gains to your worldwide income and taxes you on the net sum.
+All Australian residents need to pay a 2% Medicare Levy, including a specific Medicare Levy surcharge in addition to the amount.

-- Tax-free threshold: Australian residents don’t have to pay tax on the first $18,200.
+- Tax-free threshold: Australian residents don’t have to pay tax on the first $18,200 they earn.

-- Capital gains tax main residence exemption: If you’re a tax resident, you don’t have to pay CGT on the sale of your personal property in Australia.
-To qualify, it must be your main residence, and you must have lived there for 12 months or more.
+- Capital gains tax exemption: Tax residents don’t have to pay CGT on selling your personal property in Australia.
+To qualify, it must be your principal residence, and you must have lived there for 12 months or more.

-- Low-income tax offset: If you’re a tax resident and your total income is less than $66,667, you’ll qualify for an offset of up to $700.
+- Low-income tax offset: Residents with a total income of less than $66,667 can qualify for an offset of up to $700.

-- Foreign income tax offset: if you pay income tax on your assessable income in two countries, you might receive a full or partial offset on double income taxes.
+- Foreign income tax offset: If you pay income tax on your assessable income in two countries, you might receive a full or partial offset to prevent double taxation.

 - Medicare Levy surcharge exemption: You don’t have to pay the surcharge if you have sufficient private health insurance.

-Tax treaties are complicated – it’s easy to make mistakes on your income tax return.
-If in doubt, seek professional advice from expatriate tax services to prevent double taxation.
-The Australian Taxation Office should automatically apply any offsets if you’re eligible for a foreign earned income exclusion.
+Tax treaties are complicated.
+You can easily make mistakes on your income tax return.
+If in doubt, seek professional advice from Australian expat tax services like Odin Tax to prevent double taxation.

-Australia has tax treaties with more than 40 other countries.
-They try to reduce or eliminate double taxation.
-However, tax treaties don’t always offset foreign tax entirely.
-They might only offer partial tax benefits.
+Australia has tax treaties with over 40 countries that try to protect you from double taxation.
+However, tax treaties don’t always offset foreign taxes entirely.
+Most of the time, they might only offer partial tax benefits.

-Even if you’re eligible for foreign tax offsets, you still need to declare all income on tax returns.
+Even if you’re eligible for foreign tax offsets, you must still declare all Australian and foreign income on your tax returns.

 - New Zealand